sneakers-the-rat/infrastructure/_sections/3_0_conclusion.md

 - identity!
 - interaction of p2p and linked data system -- lightweight linked metadata can be reproduced more easily than massive raw data, but it needs to be possible to apply permissions and access regulation with more verifiability than just being able to access a unique tracker ID or being pointed to a UUID.
+- some might say we will have a hard time indexing across a bunch of namespaces that people hold individually -- this is actually a good thing.
+We *want* the system to be difficult to make full scrapes to capture and repackage.
+We *want* connections to be purposeful and transparent, rather than having arbitrary crawlers sucking up all scientific data.

 Two outstanding problems on Mastodon hint at a few open challenges to development: feed organization and the fluidity of federation formation, dissolution, and interaction.